Comparing Gooseneck and 5th Wheel Trailers

 Adjustable position

-The connection location of fifth-wheel hitches over the rear axle isn’t fixed, which allows you to adjust their position.
+The connection location of the fifth-wheel hitches over the rear axle isn’t fixed, which allows you to adjust their position.

 Smoother ride